nickm980/blog-site/README.md

 ## Blog-site

-A static blogging site developed with nodejs using a custom express backend
+A blogging site developed with nodejs using a custom express backend